|

-Robert David Hall - interview by Chet Cooper
+David Hall - Interview by Chet Cooper

 In a scene from CBS’ hit CSI: Crime Scene Investigation,

-Robert David Hall’s character, medical examiner Al Robbins, MD, is
+Robert David Hall’s character, medical examiner Al Robbins,

-disability, the crutch’s sometimes doubling as an air guitar is the
+character’s disability, the crutch’s sometimes doubling

-extent of its scripted role in this No. 1 drama.
-Robbins is not defined
+as an air guitar is the extent of its scripted role in this No. 1

-by his disability, but rather the assistance he is able to provide to investigators
+drama.
+Robbins is not defined by his disability, but rather the assistance

-of Las Vegas’ CSI unit by applying his extensive knowledge of forensic
+by applying his extensive knowledge of forensic pathology.

 A seasoned actor, Hall has appeared in such films as Starship Troopers